Modern data firms need data siloed away at different locations to be in an analysis-ready form in a unified data repository.

 Applied as a data propagation strategy, Enterprise Data Replication(EDR) follows a near-real-time data consolidation approach.
 Based on your business requirements, EDR allows you to replicate complex data from disparate sources and load it to target destinations in near-real-time or in regular intervals.

-Though EDR also involves bulk movement of data, there is no data transformation or manipulation compared to ETL.
+Though EDR also involves bulk data movement, there is no data transformation or manipulation compared to ETL.

 4. Data Visualisation